 Website SEO is boosted by video content

-We’ve written before about how to use video to optimize your SEO strategy.
+We’ve written before about how to use video to optimize your SEO strategy - a dedicated video SEO strategy can also have a big impact.
 Simply put, Google prioritizes search results that feature video content.
 When you include relevant videos on your website’s pages, Google adds a video thumbnail next to these search listings.

 This helps Googlebots categorize your site as high-quality content (also known as ‘rich snippets’), which gives it higher priority in search engine result pages.
 And that means more organic visibility and higher engagement on your digital content.